Kalanchoe leaves turning soft, mushy, and discolored, or wrinkling and drying out often signify underlying issues with poor water habits.

-- Excess watering will moisten the soil and plant roots; hence start with cutting back on water until the plant comes back to its natural state.
+- Excess watering will moisten the soil and plant roots; hence start with cutting back on water until the plant returns to its natural state.

 - Start with removing dead leaves and twigs, which may take up vital energy from the plant.

 - Leave it under direct sunlight for at least four hours to bring it back to its natural state.
-Check the soil conditions whether it is still moist or hardened.
+Check the soil conditions to see whether it is still moist or hardened.

 - Leave the plant to get more sunlight if the soil is still moist; otherwise, you can bring it back inside in the indirect sunlit area.

-- Wait until the leaves and stem regain their natural green colors before starting watering.
+- Wait until the leaves and stem regain their natural green colors before watering.

 In case of pest infestation caused by overwatering.

-- Use fungicide containing potassium bicarbonate to treat Powdery mildew and pour Neem oil or peroxide and water solution through the soil at the root zone to kill fungal gnats.
+- Use fungicide containing potassium bicarbonate to treat Powdery mildew and apply Neem oil, peroxide, and water solution through the soil at the root zone to kill fungal gnats.